AndresRodH/andresrodriguez.dev/_content/posts/count-blog-post-views-with-firebase.md

 Building this view counter was a pretty fun experience.
 I have been a little out of the loop in frontend work ever since I joined the backend fulltime and these kinds of things are good for keeping up.

 Firebase is as still as lovely as ever to work with.
 I don't think I've ever had a bad experience for basic things like these.

+The way I built this will allow me to swap firebase with another database solution if deemed necessary thanks to not relying on Firebase it on the client.

 Next.js is an awesome framework.
 I feel like this flow suits my expected DX better than Gatsby in its current state.